BeinRain06/dictionary-app/README.md

 > ### Overview :

 - **Say one word!**
 - Words simply put are useful to make sense in a sentence.
 If you will to say something to someone you don't kick spelling letters with you feets but use words coming out from your mouth.
 It is neccessary and of one a great importance to know about words and their meanings.
 One fact is because words used casually might cut out the sense given to your thoughts and sentences.
-When you are a public personnality, a star , and have popularity on one field, you need to be careful about what you say because one word can make you stand as a skillfull or a good person or in reverse like a trash or an evil person .
-It all depends if you have right used it, and also of the **context** that lead you to bring out what you say or what you have said.
+When you are a public personnality, a star , and have popularity on one field, you need to be careful about what you say because one word can make you stand as a skillfull or a good person as well as in reverse perceived like a trash or an evil .
+It all depends if you have right used words in your speech, and also of the **context** that brought you out to argue about what has been asked or your opinion on something.

 ## Interest